ShaiGerbiApps/Music/FAQ.md

 #### Q: How do I enable fullscreen lockscreen controls?
-Settings -> Personalize -> Fullscreen controls -> Enable (this will only be visible when songs are playing from Retro Music).
+Settings -> Personalize -> Fullscreen controls -> Enable (this will only be visible when songs are playing from Music).

 #### Q: Why are gallery or random pictures showing up as album art?